 Unlike bait casting and spin casting reels, the spinning reel hangs beneath the rod rather than sitting on top, and is held in place with a sliding or locking reel seat.
 The fisherman second and third fingers straddle the "leg" of the reel where it is attached to the reel seat on the rod, and the weight of the reel hangs beneath the rod, which makes for a comfortable way to fish for extended periods.
 This also allows the rod to be held in the fisherman's dominant hand (the handle on all spinning reels is reversible) which greatly increases control and nuance applied to the rod itself.
 Longer spinning rods with elongated grip handles for two-handing casting are frequently employed for saltwater or steelhead and salmon fishing.
 Spinning rods are also widely used for trolling and still fishing with live bait.

-What Is The difference between Bait casting rods or Spinning rods?
+What is the difference between Bait casting rods and Spinning rods?

 The type of rod depends on the reel you are going to use as well as the type of fishing that you plan to do.